snuids/nyx/troubleshooting.md

 ```

-You can reissue the **docker-compose up -d** command until the list of containers say that they are all up-to-date.
+You can reissue the **docker-compose up -d** command until the list of containers says that they are all up-to-date.

 ## Checking the web site